statsbylopez/mlopez/content/home/about.md

 # Biography

-Michael Lopez is the Director of Data and Analytics at the National Football League, and holds an adjunct role as a statistics professor at Skidmore College.
-His research spans causal inference -- with a specific focus on causal inference methods for multiple exposures or multiple exposure doses -- and the application of statistics to sports.
+Michael Lopez is the Director of Football Data and Analytics at the National Football League and a Lecturer of Statistics and Research Associate at Skidmore College.

+At the National Football League, his work centers on how to use data to enhance and better understand the game of football.
+Academically, his research is split between causal inference -- with a specific focus on causal inference methods for multiple exposures or multiple exposure doses -- and the application of statistics to sports.
+He is an Associate Editor at the Journal of Quantitative Analysis in Sports, and has written for FiveThirtyEight, Deadspin, Sports Illustrated, and Hockey News.